jnozzi/cocoadev.com/SiteContent/General/URLFormatter.markdown

-This is a subclass of [[NSFormatter]] that will auto-complete [[URLs]] based on the string passed by the user, much like Safari will do.
+This is a subclass of General/NSFormatter that will auto-complete General/URLs based on the string passed by the user, much like Safari will do.

-It will also accept properly-formatted [[URLs]] of any other type and do simple percent escape corrections.
+It will also accept properly-formatted General/URLs of any other type and do simple percent escape corrections.

 This formatter will translate: